-New York generally doesn’t want to pay the expense of moving a person from California all the way across the country for a parking ticket.
+New York generally doesn’t want to pay the expense of moving a person from California all the way across the country for fight spending ticket.
 However, under certain circumstances, they might very well do just that!
 You could go to this company for information on foreign subpoenas.

-What Happens if I Have a Warrant in Another State?
+What Happens if I Have a Warrant For Arrest in Another State?

-There is really only one thing to do if you have a warrant in another state.
-Get an attorney and turn yourself in.
+There is really only one thing to do if you have a bench warrant in another state.
+Get an attorney for criminal defense and turn yourself in.
 The longer you wait, the worse the consequences will become.